Developer-Autodesk/forge.learning/docs/environment/rundebug/go.md

     executables (g.e. daemon and client).

 If by any chance, you receive an error like `could not launch process: exec "lldb-server"`, then for sure you are developing on OSX and you are missing the `command line developer tools`.
 To fix this, just follow these steps:
-    1. Open a new Terminal (do not use Visual Code Integrated Terminal)
+    1. Open a new Terminal (do not use Visual Studio Code Integrated Terminal)
     2. Run xcode-select --install
     3. When prompted, click on Install
 ![](_media/go/osx_setup_tools.png)